DanielFLopez1620/learning_ros2/m03_robot_description/m03_robot_description.md

 TODO: Add image of the dynamic frame

+# URDF: Unified Robot Description.

+URDF is the tool that relates with transforms in order to describe our robot_model that can be used for visualization (status of motors, sensors info, position in the world, and more) and simulation (for those cases when you do not have a robot or want to test it with different environments).

-# Using URDF for robot modeling:
+## Using URDF for robot modeling:

 It is an useful tool for visual representation of a robot, and for adding collisions, kinematic and dynamic descriptions.
 The *.urdf* must be located in the *urdf* directory and its files are composed of a series of tags based on XML, let's examine the most commonly used: